Charles Rochon

-Charles Rochon (1673–1733) was a French colonist and was one of the four founders of modern-day Mobile, Alabama.
+Charles Rochon (4 or 5 July 1673 – 1733) was a French colonist and was one of the four founders of modern-day Mobile, Alabama.

 Life and career

-Rochon was born in 1673 in Quebec.
+Rochon was born in 1673 in Quebec to Simon Rochon and Mathurine Buisson in Boucherville.
+His mother was the sister of the missionary Jean-François Buisson de Saint-Cosme.
 He became a fur trapper and was associated with Henri de Tonti, accompanying him on many of his expeditions.
 In 1701 he came to colonial Louisiana, and he was a colonist at the settlement of Fort Louis De Mobile located at modern-day Axis, Alabama, an area of habitation that preceded the modern-day city of Mobile.

-In 1706, along with Pierre LeBouef, Gilbert Dardenne and Claude Parent, Rochon left the settlement at Axis, moving down to a site at the mouth of the Mobile River, site of present-day Mobile.
-The success that the four had at this site was a contributing factor of the relocation of Mobile from the site at Axis to its present site in 1711.
+In 1706, along with Pierre LeBouef, Gilbert Dardenne and Claude Parent, Rochon left the settlement at Axis, moving down to a site at the mouth of the Mobile River, the site of present-day Mobile.
+The success that the four had at this site was a contributing factor to the relocation of Mobile from the site at Axis to its present site in 1711.